edulog/learning/README.md

-25/06/2014, climbing, how to tie a stop knot
+25/06/2014, rails, yaml or yml is basically like xml and json 25/06/2014, climbing, how to tie a stop knot
 25/06/2014, climbing, how to tie a figure of 8 knot
 25/06/2014, climbing, use edge of walls indoors to reach higher holds